trane-project/trane-project.github.io/src/introduction.md

 automatically when the skills that they depend on have been sufficiently mastered.

-If you are familiar with the experience of traversing the skill tree of a video game by grinding and becoming better at the game, but applied to arbitrary skills, specified in plain-text files that are easy to share and augment.
+If you are familiar with the experience of traversing the skill tree of a video game by grinding and becoming better at the game, Trane aims to provide a way to help students complete a similar process, but applied to arbitrary skills, specified in plain-text files that are easy to share and augment.

 Trane is named after John Coltrane, whose nickname Trane was often used in wordplay with the word train (as in the vehicle) to describe the overwhelming power of his playing.
 It is used here as a